URL path: Index page // Triiodothyronine Uptake (T3U)

 Triiodothyronine Uptake (T3U)

-The triiodothyronine uptake assay (T3U) is used as a complementary test in the control of thyroid function and assesses the number of free thyroid hormone binding sites on their transport proteins.
+The triiodothyronine uptake assay (T3U) is used as a complementary thyroid function test and assesses the number of free thyroid hormone binding sites on their transport proteins.

 More information

-Triiodothyronine (T3) and thyroxine (T4) hormones bind to plasma proteins and mainly to thyroxine-binding or thyroid-binding globulin (TBG) and to a lesser extent to thyroid-binding albumin (TB).
+Triiodothyronine (T3) and thyroxine (T4) hormones bind to plasma proteins, mainly to thyroxine-binding or thyroid-binding globulin (TBG) and, to a lesser extent, thyroid-binding albumin (TB).
 Determination of triiodothyronine uptake (T3 Uptake, T3U) measures the number of unoccupied binding sites in these proteins and is an indirect indicator of thyroid status.

-Determination of triiodothyronine uptake is not used as a single test, but along with T4 measurement, it is used to determine free thyroxine index (FTI).
+Determination of triiodothyronine uptake is not used as a single test; it is used along with T4 measurement to determine the free thyroxine index (FTI).

 Possible Interpretations of Pathological Values

 • Decrease: Acute hepatitis, congenital TBG excess, estrogen-secreting tumors, hypothyroidism, pregnancy.
-Medications: Antithyroid, clofibrate, estrogen, oral contraceptives, thiazide diuretics.
+Medications: Antithyroid drugs, clofibrate, estrogen, oral contraceptives, thiazide diuretics.

 Additional information